 Aside from the improved tether-free experience, many of the features are similar to the Ticwatch Pro 3 such as Googe Pay for making payments and full integration of Google Fit.

-The watch has a plastic build but with a stainless steel bezel which still makes it look premium and is the only watch in Ticwatch’s range to carry the US Military Standard 810G which indicates it’s very rugged and durable.
+The watch has a plastic build but with a stainless steel bezel which still makes it look premium and is one of only a handful of smartwatches built to military specs (US Military Standard 810G) which indicates it’s very rugged and durable.

 Best for iPhone: Apple Watch Series 6

 Seamless integration within Apple’s ecosystem